osohq/oso/docs/content/any/getting-started/application/write-rules.md

 # Write Polar Rules

 Polar is Oso's declarative policy language.
-We used Polar in [Model your authorization policy](model) to authorize access to resources, and we already wrote a few rules:
+We used Polar in [Model your authorization logic](model) to authorize access to resources, and we already wrote a few rules:

 - an `allow` rule: The top level rule that `authorize` calls to perform